 Information about Iopromide

-Iopromide is used in the treatment of disease of spinal cord.
+Iopromide is used in diagnosis of disease of spinal cord.

 How iopromide works

 Iopromide belongs to a class of drugs known as Iodinated radiographic contrast agent.
 It enhances imaging due to its high Iodine content attenuating the beam of X-rays during examination.